amorilla42/cub3d/libs/MLX42/docs/Basics.md

 # Basics

 Before starting please read the [index page](./index.md).
-Starting with MLX42 is very straightforward.
-Here we will make a simple program that will use a makefile and compile MLX42.
+Starting with MLX42 is very straight forward.
+Here we will do a simple program that will use a makefile and compile MLX42.

 ## Makefile Example